- What kinds of developmental disorders or mental health challenges can affect young children?

 - Consult your primary care physician or health care provider and describe your concerns

-- Ask your child’s teacher, close friends, relatives or other caregivers if they’ve noticed changes in your child’s behavior.
-Share this information with your health care provider.
+- Ask your child’s teacher, close friends, relatives, or other caregivers if they’ve noticed changes in your child’s behavior.
+Share this information with your healthcare provider.

 - Contact other trusted adults in your child’s life (relatives, clergy, teacher, sports coach) so they can help support him or her, too.